 Kornel Osvart <email@example.com>

 The compelling story of a girl's impassioned search for happiness.

 See more »

 Did You Know?

-With the death of Stalin in 1953, the "cult of personality" that had infused all Soviet cinema during his rule began to relax.
-During the Stalinist regime, every war film had to celebrate both Lenin and Stalin and how they led the USSR to victory.
+With the death of Stalin in 1953, the "cult of personality" that had infused many Soviet movies during his rule began to relax.
 "The Cranes are Flying" caused quite a stir upon its release as it deviated from that ruling.
 See more